 Technical information in this report was derived from new technical data, private company files, government publications and published reports.
 Original source data has been used where available.
 Reasonable care and diligence have been taken by the author to verify all historical information.
 The author has seen no reason to doubt the validity and accuracy of this source data and historical information, most of which was generated and signed by qualified, professional persons at the times the work was done, prior to the implementation of NI 43-101.
-The author is not a Qualified Person in some of the more technical aspects of environmental, metallurgical, mill processing and land title issues, which may be of potential significance at the Mt.
-Washington Property.
-The author has relied in part on the expertise of professional persons have been seen by the author to doubt the validity of this data.
+The author is not a Qualified Person in some of the more technical aspects of environmental, metallurgical, mill processing and land title issues, which may be of potential significance at the Mount Washington Property.
+The author has relied in part on the expertise of professional persons who worked on these issues in the past on the Property.
+No reasons have been seen by the author to doubt the validity of this data.